RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Related Work

 \subsection{Cross-Modal Place Recognition}

-Cross-modal place recognition primarily evolved from camera-to-LiDAR (C2L) matching, which focuses on bridging the gap between textural and structural information.
-Cattaneo et al.~\cite{cattaneo2020global} laid the foundation for this field by proposing a composite loss strategy to symmetrically align 2D image and 3D point cloud features in a shared latent space.
-To mitigate the inherent modality gap, subsequent studies have explored projecting 3D point clouds into range images prior to alignment.
-For instance, ModaLink~\cite{xie2024moda} utilizes triplet loss for feature alignment between RGB and range images, LIP-Loc~\cite{puligilla2024liploc} adopts a contrastive learning paradigm, and I2P-CMPR~\cite{yao2025i2pcmpr} further captures 2D cross-modal correspondences at both global and local scales.
+Cross-modal place recognition primarily evolved from camera-to-LiDAR (C2L) matching.
+Cattaneo et al.~\cite{cattaneo2020global} laid the foundation for C2L by aligning 2D image and 3D point cloud features in a shared latent space.
+To mitigate the modality gap, subsequent studies have explored projecting point clouds into range images.
+For instance, LIP-Loc~\cite{puligilla2024liploc} adopts a contrastive learning paradigm, and I2P-CMPR~\cite{yao2025i2pcmpr} further captures 2D cross-modal correspondences at both global and local scales.

-Drawing inspiration from the C2L paradigm, existing radar-to-LiDAR (R2L) place recognition methods predominantly adopt a symmetric alignment strategy.
-Radar-to-LiDAR~\cite{yin2021radar} pioneered this field by exploring cross-modal matching between scanning radar images and LiDAR map projections, while RaLF~\cite{nayak2024ralf} attempts to improve generalization by scaling up the training corpus of the place recognition module.
-Moving beyond existing R2L methods designed specifically for scanning radars, in this work, we extend R2L capability to accommodate various radar types, including single-chip and 4D radars.
-Furthermore, motivated by our task-specific asymmetry observation, we introduce the TACMA strategy, which enables accurate and generalizable R2L place recognition.
+Drawing inspiration from C2L, Radar-to-LiDAR~\cite{yin2021radar} pioneered radar-to-LiDAR (R2L) place recognition by exploring cross-modal matching between scanning radar and LiDAR BEV, while RaLF~\cite{nayak2024ralf} attempts to improve generalization by scaling up the training corpus.
+Moving beyond existing R2L methods tailored for scanning radars, in this work, we extend R2L capability to accommodate different radar types by matching on shared spatial structures (see \secref{sec:network_architecture}).
+Furthermore, we introduce an asymmetric alignment strategy for R2L cross-modal alignment.
+Our asymmetric alignment strategy is related to~\cite{cattaneo2020global}, which first showed that freezing one modality can be effective for C2L place recognition.
+However, we revisit it as a task-specific alignment problem in R2L and systematically study how pre-training, alignment direction, and loss objective affect cross-modal retrieval.

+Regarding the architecture, we draw inspiration from the efficient feature extraction pipeline of LRFusionPR~\cite{qi2025lrfusionpr}, adopting its polar BEV representation and ResNet backbone.
+However, while LRFusionPR targets multimodal fusion, our work addresses the distinct challenge of cross-modal R2L retrieval.
+Beyond the shared encoding modules, our primary contribution lies in the architecture specifically designed for the R2L task, along with the cross-modal alignment strategy.